Amish-C-K/Elevate-Labs--task8/README.md

 ---

-## 📘 Interview Questions to Expect:

-1. What is a VPN and how does it work?
-2. How does a VPN protect your online data?
-3. What are the differences between paid and free VPNs?
-4. Can a VPN guarantee complete anonymity?
-5. Why is DNS leak protection important?
-6. What encryption standards are used in VPNs?

----

 ## 🏁 Final Outcome:
 - ✅ Successfully set up and tested ProtonVPN
 - ✅ Verified IP masking and encrypted traffic
 - ✅ Understood VPN privacy strengths and limitations